SlimIO/arg-checker/README.md

 ## Requirements
 - [Node.js](https://nodejs.org/en/) v10 or higher

+## Why ?
+- No built-in predicates/validation
+- No browser support (only Node.js).

 ## Getting Started

 This package is available in the Node Package Repository and can be easily installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or [yarn](https://yarnpkg.com).